Christopher22/SnowScreen/README.md

 SnowScreen 1.0 by Christopher Gundler
 ==========

-SnowScreen is a wintery screensaver for Microsoft® Windows.
+SnowScreen is a wintry screensaver for Microsoft® Windows.
 The Qt5-based executable shows falling snowflake upon your screen.
 This piece of software is Open Source, licensed under the GPL Version 3.
-If you have questions, feel free to contact me via E-Mail.
+If you have questions, feel free to contact me via E-Mail <c.gundler@mail.de>.

 Install:
   1. Get a compiled version of SnowScreen (you can download it or compile it yourself)